Extensible Type-Safe Error Handling in Haskell

 Using recover

-and its siblings often requires to help a bit the Haskell
+and its siblings often require to help a bit the

-type system, especially if we use lambdas to define the error handlers.
-Doing
+Haskell type system, especially if we use lambdas to define the error handlers.

-type).
-I would rather use the TypeApplications5 pragma.
+is a phantom type).
+I would rather use the

 The DecriptiveError